Adaptive singularity swap quadrature for near-singular layer potentials on axisymmetric surfaces: Cost model for close evaluation

+The number of $\nGL$-point Gauss–Legendre panels, $\npan$, determined by the adaptive algorithm for a given value of $\nGL$, depends primarily on the target location $\xx$ and the prescribed error tolerance $\eps$.
+The last term in \eqref{eq:full_cost} has the same panel-dependent factor as the interpolation term, but lacks the additional factor $\nt$, and is therefore absorbed into the first term.
+Accordingly, the dominant-cost model can be summarized as

+where $C_1,~C_2>0$ capture the target-dependent refinement and the distribution of panels requiring SSQ in the azimuthal direction.

-The discussion above assumes that $k(\xx,\yy)$ in \eqref{eq:generic_layer_potential} depends on $\xx$.
-However, if $k(\xx,\yy)$ is independent of $\xx$, the Fourier coefficients of $f$ can be computed once in a precomputation step.
-Interpolation can then be performed on these Fourier coefficients for each of the $\npanSQphi$ panels adaptively set for the specific target point, thereby eliminating the second term in \eqref{eq:simplified_cost}.
+\begin{remark} The discussion above assumes that the kernel factor $k(\xx,\yy)$ in \eqref{eq:generic_layer_potential} depends on the target point $\xx$.
+However, if $k(\xx,\yy)$ is independent of $\xx$, the Fourier coefficients of the corresponding smooth factor can instead be computed once in a precomputation step.
+Interpolation can then be performed directly on these Fourier coefficients for each of the $\npanSQphi$.
+In this case, the FFT cost becomes target-independent, effectively eliminating the second term in \eqref{eq:simplified_cost}. \end{remark}